abdouskamel/ping/README.md

-# Ping: ICMP ECHO_REQUEST
+# Ping: ICMP ECHO_REQUEST/ECHO_REPLY

-Low level implementation of the ping command.
+Implementation of the ping command from scratch.
 Given a host, the program resolves the host to an IPv4 address, creates a raw IPv4 socket, sends ICMP echo requests and waits for ICMP echo replies.

 Compile the program by running:
 ```